Intro

 THE MIGRATORY BIRDS

-Hi!
-We are Florence and Andy, the faces behind ‘The Migratory Birds’!
-Since May of 2023 we are on the road full-time for a longer period of time!
-Right now we are traveling through Asia and taking you along for the ride.
-On this blog we share our experiences, but also focus a lot on travel-planning, budgeting as well as destination guides.
+On this blog we share our experiences, but also focus a lot on travel planning as well as destination guides.
 With our posts, we aim to give you inspiration for your own travels and provide the tools you need to plan your own trips.
-If you want to follow our travels in real-time consider following us on Instagram (@xthemigratorybirds).